Purchase and Sale Contract

 – Product information: Instructions presented in the product information concerning the product and handling thereof must be strictly complied with.
 Furthermore, the buyer is also required to comply with other requirements set by the seller.
 Samples or photos of stone materials handed over or shown only indicate the approximate structure, colour and surface treatment of the material.
 Actual products may differ from samples.
 Therefore, any stones delivered cannot be presumed to match the sample or photo in every respect.

 – Terms and conditions of delivery, time of delivery and other conditions: The time of delivery is set out in the quotation and we make it our priority to deliver within this period of time.
 The time of delivery may be affected by our suppliers and sub-contractors.
 If a delivery or parts thereof are up to six weeks late, we are unfortunately unable to compensate for any damage caused by the delay.
 A delay is understood to mean that the seller is unable to fill an order.
 If the buyer cannot accept a delivery, this is not construed as a delay and the buyer is required to settle the final invoice.
 If delayed delivery affects the planned hours of work of other contractors, the seller is not required to compensate for any damage caused thereby.
 If a delivery is over six weeks late, the buyer is entitled to a compensation only if a special written agreement to that effect has been made.
-If a delivery is over four weeks late, the buyer has the right to cancel the contract/order.
 The goods are freely sold at the seller’s warehouse as unprepacked goods.
 Under a special agreement the seller undertakes to arrange on behalf of the buyer the transport of and insurance for the goods.

 – Liability for defects and warranty: Should it appear that delivered goods are defective and the seller is liable, the seller is required to exchange, repair or rework the delivered goods free of charge within a reasonable period of time; however, Granitop is not required to pay any kind of compensation due to the defect.
 If the seller is required to eliminate a defect concerning which the buyer has submitted a written complaint describing the defect in the delivered goods, the time of discovery thereof and the desired solution, the buyer nevertheless has the right, after notifying the seller, to eliminate the defect at the seller’s expense or claim a deduction from the purchase price if the seller has not responded to the complaint in writing within 10 days as of the date of submission thereof.
 Complaints concerning delivered quantities shall be submitted within eight days after the acceptance of the goods.
 Complaints concerning the quality of the goods, tolerances and so on shall be submitted promptly after the discovery of the relevant defect.
 If such a complaint is not submitted despite the fact that the buyer has discovered a defect or if the buyer has forgotten to check the existence of defects, the buyer forfeits the right to claim compensation for the defect.
 The seller’s liability is limited to the obligation to eliminate defects which are reported within two years after the acceptance of the goods.